andrewtpoe/git_automator/README.md

 The functions currently in this script include:

-* new_repo  -  Creates a new directory on your computer and a new repository on GitHub.
+* create_repo  -  Creates a new directory on your computer and a new repository on GitHub.
 Creates a README file with the project title as the sole line.
 Leaves you in the directory in a branch called "dev"

 * is_working  -  Runs a simple test to ensure the the script is installed and working correctly.